wush978/FeatureHashing/README.md

 associative array, it applies a hash function to the features and uses their hash values as indices directly.

-The package FeatureHashing implements the method in Weinberger et. al. (2009) to transform a `data.frame` to sparse matrix.
+The package FeatureHashing implements the method in (Weinberger, Dasgupta, Langford, Smola, and Attenberg, 2009) to transform a `data.frame` to sparse matrix.
 The package provides a formula interface similar to model.matrix in R and Matrix::sparse.model.matrix in the package Matrix.
 Splitting of concatenated data, check the help of `test.tag` for explanation of concatenated data, during the construction of the model matrix.